Freshwater fish · rasboras-danios

 Breeding

-Egg scatterer that deposits adhesive eggs among fine-leaved plants and spawning mops over a period of several days.
-Males display vigorously at dawn, flashing their fins and intensifying their blue color.
-Spawning occurs in the first hour of light.
-A few eggs are deposited each day rather than a single large clutch.
-Eggs are attached to plant material by short threads and hatch in 7-10 days at 2526°C. Fry are tiny and need infusoria or paramecium for the first few days before moving to baby brine shrimp.
-In a well-planted community tank, some fry survive without intervention if there's enough moss and fine-leaved plants to protect eggs and fry from predation.
-For dedicated breeding, move adults to a breeding tank with spawning mops, collect the mops every few days and transfer them to a hatching tank.
-Growth is moderate; juveniles start showing adult coloring at 3-4 months.
-The species breeds readily in captivity with minimal encouragement.
+Egg-scatterer that breeds readily in captivity following the typical Melanotaenia pattern.
+A conditioned pair (or a group with at least two males and several females, since male display competition drives the spawning intensity) spawns over a period of days rather than producing one large clutch.
+Males display vigorously at first light, flaring fins and intensifying body colour; spawning typically occurs in the first hour after lights come on.
+A few eggs are deposited each day and attached by short adhesive filaments to fine-leaved plants, Java moss, or spawning mops.
+Eggs hatch in 7 to 10 days at 25 to 26 C. Fry are tiny and need infusoria or paramecium for the first few days before progressing to baby brine shrimp and microworms.
+In a well-planted community tank, some fry survive in plant cover without intervention if there is enough fine-leaved vegetation.
+Dedicated breeders move conditioned adults to a separate breeding tank with spawning mops, collect the mops every two to three days, and transfer them to a hatching tank.
+Juveniles begin showing adult coloration at three to four months.
+The species hybridises with other Melanotaenia in shared tanks, so single-species or single-genus setups are needed for genetically clean breeding stock.

 Common problems